Azure/azure-cosmosdb-spark/README.md

 ```

+## Working with the connector
+You can build, download, or obtain the Azure Cosmos DB Spark connector as per below.

-## How to build the connector
+### How to build the connector
 Currently, this connector project uses `maven` so to build without dependencies, you can run:

 ```sh
 mvn clean package
 ```

-## Download the connector
+### Download the connector
 You can also download the latest versions of the jar within the [releases](https://github.com/Azure/azure-cosmosdb-spark/tree/master/releases) folder.

-The current version of the Spark connector is [azure-cosmosdb-spark_1.0.0_2.1.0_2.11](https://github.com/Azure/azure-cosmosdb-spark/tree/master/releases/azure-cosmosdb-spark_2.1.0_2.11-1.0.0):
+The current version of the Spark connector which you can download directly is [azure-cosmosdb-spark_1.0.0_2.1.0_2.11](https://github.com/Azure/azure-cosmosdb-spark/tree/master/releases/azure-cosmosdb-spark_2.1.0_2.11-1.0.0):
 * `azure-cosmosdb-spark` version: 1.0.0
-* Apache Spark version: 2.1.0
+* Apache Spark version: 2.2.0
 * Scala version: 2.11

-## Download from Maven
+### Download from Maven
 You can also download the JARs from maven:

 | Spark | Scala | Latest version |